Political Parties

 Much of my work on parties has been on right-wing populist ones, but in recent years, I’ve become more interested in party organisations and youth wings of all ideological types.

-Finally, I’ve been working with Sofia Ammassari on a project that had been knocking round my head for a decade or so: to trace the presence of local party branches from the 1960s to the early 2000s using phone directories.
-Since most parties were (and remain) notorious fantasists when asked how many members or active branches they have, our research will answer the unresolved question of when and where political parties engaged and disengaged with the grassroots during that period.
+Finally, I’m working with Sofia Ammassari on a project that had been knocking round my head for years: to trace the presence of local party branches in Italy and Sweden from the 1960s to the early 2000s using phone directories.
+Since most parties were (and remain) notorious fantasists when asked how many members or active branches they have, our research answers the unresolved question of when and where political parties engaged and disengaged with the grassroots during that period.
+The first publication from this project came out in December 2025 in Political Geography (see below).

 Selected publications